michael-wall/liferay-2fa/readme.txt

 **************************************

 i.
 Supported Liferay versions: DXP 7.1 ii.
-2 Factor Authentication Login must be explicitly configured and enabled after initial deployment, see 'Deployment & Setup Steps' below iii.
+2 Factor Authentication Login must be explicitly configured and enabled after initial deployment, see 'Deployment & Setup Steps' to enable iii.
 The Secret Keys are stored in plain text in the totp_secretkey table (created by Service Builder) iv.
 Ensure that the phone and server time are roughly the same, if not then the generated codes may not match when the comparison is done, as the code is only valid for 30 seconds
 v.
 If the Google Authenticator code is red it means it is about to expire